Flowers and weddings:

 Orchids: Due to their sheer elegance and expensiveness, orchids are increasingly used as decor in high-profile weddings to lend a feel of extravagance to the event.
 They also symbolize unending love and mutual support between the couple.

 Indian weddings are incomplete without roses.
 While rose petals are commonly used for rituals, the flowers themselves are for décor.
-White, pink and red roses are used for décor as well as gifts.
-Roses, especially red ones symbolize deep love.
+Indian weddings are incomplete without roses.